If you are looking for unique and child friendly family Christmas traditions then this is for you.

 Teach the kids a few songs they will be able to learn well, and go caroling in your neighborhood.

 Okay, okay, if you don’t really know the neighbors or your kids will get embarrassed in front of strangers, sing to family members and friends!
+Nursing homes are usually open to welcoming carolers if you are looking for a warm place to spread Christmas cheer!

-10. Decorate Ginger Bread Houses
+10. Decorate Gingerbread Houses

-Whether you want to make it all from scratch or buy a kit, do Ginger bread houses some time during the holiday season.
+Whether you want to make it all from scratch or buy a kit, do Gingerbread houses some time during the holiday season.
 You can buy easy kits from the store or work together in the kitchen!

-11. Christmas Eve Boxes
+Learn More11.
+Christmas Eve Boxes

 Get a box for each family member and then – for Christmas Eve – bring it out to open.
 The idea behind Christmas Eve boxes are that you fill them with inexpensive sentimental and family bonding gifts.
 The whole family will enjoy their time together opening these gifts year after year!